msaaddev/password-gen-cli/README.md

 ## 👨🏻‍💻 AUTHOR

 🙋🏻‍♂️ Hola!
 I am Saad, an undergrad Computer Science student.
 As a developer I know that how dangerous it is to use same password on every website.
-So I developed this CLI that can generate random passwords and thus saving you the trouble of thing different passwords over and over again.
+So I developed this CLI that can generate random passwords and thus saving you the trouble of thinking different passwords over and over again.

 👋🏻 Say Hello to me: